charlesdwright/Dijkstras-0/readme.md

+**Executive Summary**

+Coding Challenge to find shortest path from a point to any point in a list required a dig into and implementation of Dijktra's Algorithm.

+**Original Contribution**
+1. Accepts input in the form of "v1,v2; ...;v_n,v_m" where v is any string.
+2. Algo to create Adjacency Matrix.

+**Discussion**

 Having been asked to solve a boilerplate interview question, and having found the testing site crashed before I could submit my results (that is, having somehow submitted no results; could have run out of time, not sure - who watches the clock during a timed coding challenge?), I have decided to go on and solve the problem,